ncclabsustech/Chinese_reading_task_eeg_processing/data_preprocessing/README.md

 ####  ICA

 We use ICA to remove ocular artifact, cardial artifact, muscle movement artifact and other possible artifact.
-In our own processing, we set the parameter  `n_component` to 15 to make sure we can find all possible artifact.
+In our own processing, we set the parameter  `ica_n_component` to 20 to make sure we can find all possible artifact.
 We use `infomax` algorithm.
 You can change these parameters on your own.
 Details about how to change parameters will be explained in the Code part.

 #### Re-reference